 Step 2: Learn How Gold is Priced

 Once you know what kind of gold you want to invest in, you need to learn how it’s priced.
-The spot price of gold is always fluctuating, based on the demand at that time.
+The spot price of gold is constantly fluctuating, based on the demand at that time.
 The “spot price” of gold simply refers to the price of one ounce of gold.

 Step 3: Find a Trusted Seller

 You should take the time to find a reputable gold dealer to buy from.
-It is possible to purchase gold online, but you do have to watch out for scam artists.
+It is possible to purchase gold online, but you have to watch out for scam artists.